-There are several American Express credit cards that have no foreign transaction fees, including the American Express Platinum card, the American Express® Gold Card, and cards with rewards for Hilton, Marriott and Delta.
+There are several American Express credit cards that have no foreign transaction fees, including The Platinum Card® from American Express, the American Express® Gold Card, and cards with rewards for Hilton, Marriott and Delta.
 The Amex cards without international fees have annual fees ranging from $0 to $500+.
 They also offer valuable travel benefits, such as free checked bags and luxury airport lounge access.

 The best American Express credit card with 0% foreign transaction fee is the Hilton Honors American Express Card because it’s one of the two general-consumer offer with a $0 annual fee.
-The Hilton Honors Credit Card also has a nice signup bonus, giving 100,000 points once you spend $1,000 within the first 3 months.
+The Hilton Credit Card also has a nice initial bonus, giving 100,000 points after spending $1,000 in the first 3 months, plus up to $100 in statement credits for purchases made at any of the Hilton family hotels in the first 12 months.
 The ongoing rewards are pretty good, too; cardholders earn 3 - 7 points per $1, depending on the type of purchase.

 American Express Cards with No Foreign Transaction Fees: